 IT’S TOO LATE FOR ESTATE PLANNING ONCE YOU’RE A NEWS HEADLINE

-Simply put, your estate plan is a plan of action that will address what happens to your family after you’re deceased.
-You can do your own planning, but working with a professional estate or financial planner is recommended to best ensure a comprehensive plan.
+Your estate plan is a plan of action that addresses what happens to your family after you die.
+You can do your own planning, but working with a professional estate or financial planner is recommended to help ensure a comprehensive plan.
 For related guidance, see Planning for Long-Term Care and Estate Management and Estate Planning and Disaster Preparedness.
+You can also review Estate, Event, Property and Long-Term Care Planning for additional perspectives.
 If you prefer professional help, talk to an agent.

-Whether you go it alone or work with a planner, one of the most valuable aspects of estate planning is that you’ll get to thoroughly think things out.
-As you make your plan, keep these six points in mind to make implementation as smooth as possible for your survivors:
+One of the most valuable aspects of estate planning is the chance to think things through carefully.
+Keep these six points in mind to make implementation as smooth as possible for your survivors.

 Six points to make implementation as smooth as possible